 }

-Should we include a discussion about error_code???
+Should we include a discussion about C++ error_code???
 AI – Michael Wong

 Discuss global error states, such as errno (which is thread-local) but still static.

 Global state for error codes is hard to manage and it is easy to forget to check it (C++ Core Guidelines E.28).